-Indemnity claims are reported on an accrual basis.
+Indemnity claims under the Production Insurance Program are reported on an accrual basis.
 Indemnity claims are paid to insured persons upon approval by the Board of Directors of submitted insurance claims.

 The Agency is administered as a division of the Department of Fisheries and Land Resources.
 Expenses related to salaries and administration costs are paid directly by the Department of Fisheries and Land Resources and are reflected in these financial statements as expenses of the Agency and as revenue from the Province.